 The prototype De Havilland DH50 G-EBFN ground running at Stag Lane.

-The first prototype DH50 (G-EBFN) flew on 30th July 1923 and was powered by a water-cooled 230 hp Siddeley Puma engine.
-The aircraft was an immediate success and won the 1924 King’s Cup Air Race at Lee-on-Solent, flown by aviation pioneer Alan Cobham at an average of 106mph.
-Cobham later flew it to Tangier and back in 28 flying hours and made a non-stop flight from London to Madrid.
+The first prototype De Havilland DH50 (G-EBFN) flew on 30th July 1923, powered by a water-cooled 230 hp Siddeley Puma engine.
+The aircraft was an immediate success and won the 1924 King’s Cup Air Race at Lee-on-Solent, flown by aviation pioneer Alan Cobham at an average of 106 mph.
+Cobham later flew the aircraft to Tangier and back in just 28 flying hours and followed this with a non-stop flight from London to Madrid.

-The DH50 was designed to replace the ageing DH9C aircraft used by the De Havilland Hire Service and it accommodated 3 passengers in a glazed, enclosed cabin in the centre of the fuselage, whilst the pilot is seated in an open cockpit to the rear.
+aircraft being used by the De Havilland Hire Service.
+It accommodated 3 passengers in a glazed, enclosed cabin in the centre of the fuselage, whilst the pilot is seated in an open cockpit to the rear.
 The type possessed both excellent handling qualities and performance and it was very popular with both pilot and passenger.

-Cobham made a number of pioneering record flights before replacing it with the second aircraft (G-EBFO) fitted with a 385 hp Armstrong Siddeley Jaguar engine and re-designated as the DH50J.
+Alan Cobham made a further number of pioneering, record flights before replacing it with the second aircraft (G-EBFO), fitted with a 385 hp Armstrong Siddeley Jaguar engine and re-designated as the De Havilland DH50J.

-The DH50J became famous in Cobham's hands of during his long-distance route proving flights such as the 17,000 miles to Rangoon and back during the winter of 1924 – 25 which subsequently earned him a knighthood.
-He later piloted the aircraft on a 16,000 mile flight from Croydon to Cape Town between November 1925 and February 1926.
+The De Havilland DH50J became famous in Cobham's hands, especially during his long-distance route-proving flights.
+One expedition was the 17,000 miles to Rangoon and back during the winter of 1924-25, an adventure which subsequently earned him a knighthood.
+Cobham subsequently piloted the aircraft on a 16,000 mile flight from Croydon to Cape Town between November 1925 and February 1926.

 Crowds line the streets to see Sir Alan Cobham's De Havilland DH50J after its Empire flights.

-The initial production variant was the DH50A which had a slightly enlarged cabin, increased radiator area and other minor modifications.
-Nine DH50A were delivered into Australia and it was their reliability and performance that led to QANTAS taking out a production licence for the type.
+The initial production variant was the De Havilland DH50A which had a slightly enlarged cabin, increased radiator area and other minor modifications.
+Nine DH50A's' were delivered into Australia and it was their reliability and performance that led to the National Airline QANTAS taking out a production licence for the type.

 Production of all variants totalled 17 built in Britain, 11 in Australia, 3 in Belgium and 7 in Czechoslovakia, where they were used by the airline CSA (Ceskoslovenske Statni Aeroline).